Olin Corporation: Mathieson Chemical acquisition

 After the war, the Olins acquired the Mathieson Chemical Corporation—also founded in 1892.
-Then-unrelated to Olin, Mathieson Alkali Works began business in Saltville, Virginia, and in 1893 had acquired its neighbor, the Holston Salt and Plaster Corp.
-Saltville then became a quintessential company town.
-In Saltville it produced chlorine and caustic soda, leaching a considerable amount of methylmercury (by the company's own estimates, up to 100 pounds per day) into the soils and the North fork of the Holston River.
-This site was declared a Superfund site in 1982.
+Long before its association with Olin, Mathieson Alkali Works began business in Saltville, Virginia, and a year later acquired its neighbor, the Holston Salt and Plaster Corp.
+Saltville became a quintessential company town, where they produced chlorine and caustic soda, and in the process leached methylmercury (by the company's own estimates, up to 100 pounds per day) into the soils and the North fork of the Holston River.
+The site was declared a Superfund site in 1982.

-In 1952, the Mathieson Chemical Company, as it was known by then, acquired a controlling interest in the pharmaceutical firm of E. R. Squibb & Sons (now part of Bristol-Myers Squibb).
+In 1952, Mathieson Chemical Company, as it was known by then, acquired controlling interest in the pharmaceutical firm of E. R. Squibb and Sons (now part of Bristol-Myers Squibb).
 Afterward, the corporation diversified its interests into a wide variety of businesses, including plastics, cellophane, bauxite mining, automotive specialties, powder actuated nailing tools, and home construction.
 The Olin Ski Company manufactured camping and skiing gear.
-Olin skis by 1997 were produced under a licensing agreement by K2 Sports.
+By 1988, however, Olin skis were produced under license by K2 Sports.

 Olin Industries and Mathieson Chemical merged in 1954 to form the Olin Mathieson Chemical Corporation.
 The new company had 35,000 employees, 46 domestic and 17 foreign plants.
 The company manufactured phenoxy herbicides and anti-crop agents for Fort Detrick under contract to the U.S. Army Chemical Corps.
 The company also manufactured electric batteries, marketing them for use in flashlights.
-John Olin retired in 1963; the following year, the company brought in hardware experienced executives to run Winchester.
-The new management team introduced cheap, forged-metal parts into the Winchester line, which eventually damaged the quality reputation Winchester had previously enjoyed.
+John Olin retired in 1963.
+The following year, the company brought in hardware-experienced executives to run Winchester.
+The new management team introduced cheap, stamped metal parts into the Winchester line, which eventually damaged the quality reputation Winchester had previously enjoyed.